flippa/flippa-js/README.md

 ```

 The granted access token is stored in the client instance, meaning subsequent
-requests using the same client do not require to authenticate again.
+requests using the same client do not need to authenticate again.

 # Examples